 We’re not quite finished, yet though.

-Below, I’ve included some further worldbuilding tools which you may find useful, and if you have any other questions not covered in this guide, why not drop me an email?
+Below, I’ve included some further tools which you may find useful, and if you have any other questions not covered in this guide, why not contact me?

 Here are a few extras you might fight useful, from podcasts to videos.